Communities come together to end homelessness at the Detroit Built for Zero Conference

-This week more than 600 people gathered in Detroit for the Built for Zero Conference and Learning Session, all on a journey to end homelessness in communities around the country.
+This week nearly 600 people gathered in Detroit for the Built for Zero Conference and Learning Session, all on a journey to end homelessness in communities around the country.

 The event brought together communities in the Built for Zero collaborative and 20,000 Homes Campaign, a partner campaign coordinated by the Canadian Alliance to End Homelessness to help 20 Canadian communities end chronic homelessness by 2020.
 Built for Zero is a national movement of communities working toward ending chronic and veteran homelessness.

 Among the highlights was an announcement by Quicken Loans CEO Jay Farner of a long-term partnership between Quicken Loans and Community Solutions to work together to end veteran homelessness in communities across the country.